 Another way to complete this soup would be with some roasted cauliflower on the side.
 Place your cauliflower florets on an oven tray and add the same spices and ingredients from the chickpeas and roast for 45 minutes or until golden and crispy.

-Are you planning your next soup meal yet?
+Are you planning your next plant-based soup meal yet?
 Try this one!
 You won’t regret it!

 For The Love Of Root Vegetables